VadapalliSirisha/git-basics-june-2019/README.md

 # git-basics-june-2019
-This Repository is created to understand adn the test the basics of version control usig Git
+This Repository is created to understand and the test the basics of version control usig Git